For a Viewpoint on Mormonism broadcast that played on January 21, 2015, go to Abortion and Mormonism

-In a general conference address given in October of 1998, LDS President Gordon Hinckley took the opportunity to speak on the LDS Church's position on abortion.
-Hinckley noted that, in 1995, abortions in the United States numbered 1.2 million.
-He then asked, "What has happened to our regard for human life?"
+In a general conference address given in October of 1998, Mormon President Gordon Hinckley took the opportunity to speak on the LDS church’s position on abortion.
+Hinckley noted that, in 1995, abortions in the United States numbered 1.2 million (thankfully, that number has decreased to under one million since he gave this talk).
+He then asked, “What has happened to our regard for human life?”
 (Ensign, 11/98, p.71).
-His language is noteworthy since he acknowledged that those killed by abortion were indeed "human."
-"There is no greater miracle than the creation of human life," he said.
+His language is noteworthy since he acknowledged that those killed by abortion were indeed “human.”
+“There is no greater miracle than the creation of human life,” he said.

-President Hinckley said those who face such a question should "pray in great earnestness, receiving a confirmation through prayer before proceeding."
-Unless the purpose of praying is meant to lead the individual to the prophet's position, I ask, "why would prayer be necessary?"
-How trustworthy could this "personal revelation" be if it contradicts the guidelines set forth by the prophet?
+President Hinckley said those who face such a question should “pray in great earnestness, receiving a confirmation through prayer before proceeding.”
+Unless the purpose of praying is meant to lead the individual to the prophet’s position, I ask, “why would prayer be necessary?”
+In the context of Mormonism, how trustworthy could this “personal revelation” be if it contradicts the guidelines set forth by the prophet?

 No doubt many that defend the practice of abortion would like us to focus on the word unlawful.
 They would argue that because abortion was legalized in the United States in 1973 it is not correct to say it is murder.
 This argument is seriously flawed because the conclusion is based on American law and is something that is always in a state of flux.
 Can we logically and consistently say that prior to January 22, 1973, abortion was murder, but from January 22 onward it was not?
 The end result was still a lifeless baby.
-Since abortion is still illegal in some countries, it would be erroneous to assume it is morally right just because a United States court says it is.
+Let us not forget that it was quite legal to execute Jews in Germany during the Hitler era.
+Did that make killing Jews ethically permissable?
+Our Supreme Court is not infallible, and as in the case of slavery, decisions buy this Court have been shown to be on the wrong side of history.
+Consider also that abortion is still illegal in some countries.
+That being the case, it would be erroneous to assume it is morally right just because a United States court says it is.
 It is clear in such cases that a higher law must be sought.

 I have often heard Mormons boast that what separates them from others who claim to be Christian is that they are following God’s laws and not the laws of men.
 However, this stance rings hollow when it appears that the official LDS position on abortion sounds more like it is derived from a political party platform rather than on biblical and ethical standards.
 Spencer Kimball called upon a higher law in properly labeling abortion a sin, yet his church has historically appealed to man’s definitions in order to circumvent the responsibility that comes with such a conclusion.